CSS-Windows/WindowsDiag/UEX/WVD-Collect/Readme.md

 -Profile = Collects User Profile related data (incl.
 FSLogix)

 -Teams = Collects Teams WVD optimization related data

-	Important note: To collect the proper data when having issues with Teams optimized for WVD, reproduce the issue with an affected user, press Ctrl+Alt+Shift+1 within the affected user's session while Teams is open to generate additional Teams diagnostics data and after that run the script with the "-Teams" parameter (WVD-Collect.ps1 -Teams) within this affected user's WVD session.
+	Important note: To collect the proper data when having issues with Teams optimized for WVD, reproduce the issue with an affected user, press Ctrl+Alt+Shift+1 within the affected user's session while Teams isopen to generate additional Teams diagnostics data and after that run the script with the "-Teams" parameter (WVD-Collect.ps1 -Teams) within this affected user's WVD session.
 	The script itself will not force generating these diagnostics files, it will only collect them if they are already available.
 	There is also an additional confirmation prompt when launching the script with the "-Teams" parameter to get the user's confirmation that these prerequisites have been met before continuing.

 -DiagOnly = When executed with this parameter (even if other parameters are also included) the script will skip ALL data collection and will ONLY run the diagnostics part.
 This is useful when you want to run only a quick Diag without collecting additional data.

 	Important note: To run diagnostics also for a specific scenario (like Profile troubleshooting), the corresponding command line parameter needs to be present too.
 	E.g.:
 		".\WVD-Collect.ps1 -DiagOnly" will run only the default diagnostics